altafjava/spring-interview-questions-answers/README.md

         }
         ```

-        If we configure the spring bean configuration file then we need to configure the values in the same order of the constructor parameters.
-Here the 1st parameter is `name` and 2nd parameter is `age`.
-Hence we need to create the bean as follows:
+        Here we need to configure the values(name & age) in the same order of the constructor parameters.
+1st parameter is `name` & 2nd parameter is `age`.
+So we need to create the bean as follows:

         ```xml
         <bean id="customer" class="com.altafjava.bean.Customer">